Scientific name: Coco Nucifera Oil

 Skin Benefits

-It also generates numerous benefits on the skin: it moisturizes, softens skin and cuticles, and counteracts the negative effects of ultraviolet rays that damage collagen and are a cause of wrinkle formation.
+It also generates numerous benefits on the skin: it moisturizes, softens skin and cuticles, and counteracts the negative effects of ultraviolet rays that damage collagen and cause wrinkles.

 It exerts an anti-aging function for the face and body skin.